 Public Health: Bugs, Bats, & Brats!
 Tonight we will be hearing from two public health professionals about infectious diseases and healthy eating and from a public health vet who will be speaking about bats and rabies to exemplify what they do and what their role is in the community.
 (Please note: this meeting will take place in the Student Education Center Auditorium located down the long hallway from the usual Lecture Halls.
 Advisors will be on hand to direct students where to go).

 Pharmacy.
 Students from Drake Pharmacy will be coming to campus to discuss their profession as well as bringing some fun hands on activities.
 They will be emulating common diseases that pharmacists see.
 Students will have a chance to ‘live’ these diseases and see the hardships that come along with each one.
 There will also be a compounding station for students to make their own mouthwash.
 Compounding a solution just as pharmacists do on a regular basis.

 Simulation Labs: Des Moines University utilizes a number of high-tech simulation labs to help train our students to become highly competent and skilled healthcare providers.
 At this meeting current students from Des Moines University will be demonstrating our Standardized Patient Assessment Lab (SPAL) and the Simulation Center.
 SPAL is a lab designed to mimic a clinic to allow our students to practice clinic skills in a no-harm setting.
 The Simulation Center uses advanced patient simulation models to demonstrate emergency room and delivery scenarios.

-Chiropractic: A local chiropractor will be presenting on the profession of chiropractic care.
+Chiropractic: For our final exploring post meeting of the year, Dr. Aaron Giddings, a local chiropractor will be presenting on the profession of chiropractic care.